dognotdog/ptpwebcam/README.md

 ### Binary Packages

+Download and install the binary package from the [PTP Webcam Homepage](https://ptpwebcam.org).

-Installer packages from the latest release are available from the [Releases page](https://github.com/dognotdog/ptpwebcam/releases) of this project.
+Installer packages for older releases are available from the [Releases page](https://github.com/dognotdog/ptpwebcam/releases) of this project.

 ### Testing the Installation